marcgg/marcgg.github.com/_posts/2015-02-02-grace-murray-hopper-compiler-cobol.md

 >
 > Grace Murray Hopper [in a 1980 interview][12]

-In 1953, Hoper proposed that problems could be expressed with english keywords.
-Her company’s management at the time decided that the idea would be unfeasible and discarded the idea.
+In 1953, Hoper proposed that problems could be expressed with English keywords.
+Her company’s management at the time decided that the idea would be unfeasible and discarded it.
 Despite this, in early 1955, Hopper and her team wrote a specification for such a programming language and implemented a prototype.

 > “It's always easier to apologize than to ask permission.”
 >